 Please consider me as a candidate for any secondary English positions with Taylor High School.
 Your district is well known in this area, and I would be pleased to serve as a staff member for your program.
-Upon visiting your website, I was able to learn more about Quality School District and was impressed by your high school's strong accomplishments, including the fact that many students continue education at institutions of higher learning.
+Upon visiting your website, I was able to learn more about Quality School District and impressed by your high school's strong accomplishments, including the fact that many students continue education at institutions of higher learning.

 Recently I earned a Bachelor of Arts degree in English with a minor in Communication, and I possess experience both in the classroom and in leading extracurricular activities.
 As the enclosed résumé indicates, I completed a full semester as a student teacher where I worked with my mentor to plan a variety of creative writing lessons, which resulted in an overall increase in the class average grade by 10%.
-Each student created a portfolio that showcased poetry and short stories that had been assigned throughout the year.
+Each student created a portfolio that highlighted poetry and short stories assigned throughout the year.
 Learning occurs outside of the classroom as well and is an important experience for all students and educators.
 I have volunteered to assist with the faculty bulletin, track team, and National Honor Society.
 Quality School District offers numerous opportunities for participation in extracurricular activities, and my experience with such programs would be a benefit to your high school.

-My application materials are being forwarded to you so they can be viewed for future vacancies.
+I will forward my application materials to you so for review in regards to future vacancies.
 I will contact you in two weeks to see if you have received my résumé and to answer any questions you may have.
 Otherwise, please contact me at 618.555.5555 or jmonroe@email.com.
 Thank you for your time and consideration.